ilyanaDev/ilyanaDevBlog/src/pages/blog/2021-06-21-append-only-list.md

 As you can see, this was very easy to implement, as all the methods just used the `List<string>` functionality.

-For good measure, because [testing is important](https://ardalis.com/what-are-you-working-on-what-test-are-you-trying-to-make-pass/), I added a quick test to make sure my class is doing what it's supposed to:
+For good measure, because [testing is important](https://ardalis.com/what-are-you-working-on-what-test-are-you-trying-to-make-pass/), I added a quick test to make sure my class is doing what it's supposed to do and works as expected:

 ```csharp
 [Fact]